Reconstruction in one dimension from unlabeled Euclidean lengths: The algorithm

 \begin{definition} Let $\cM$ be a matroid defined on a ground set $E$.
-An \defn{independence oracle} for $\cM$ takes as its input a subset of $E$ and outputs ``yes'' or ``no'' depending on whether $E$ is independent in $\cM$. \end{definition} In this language, Lemma \ref{lem:ind oracle1} tells us that any description of $S^\sigma$ (e.g., any basis of it) gives us an independence oracle.
-The discussion above says that an independence oracle from a graphic matroid $\cM$ can be used to identify cycles in an unknown graph $G$ with matroid $\cM$.
+An \defn{independence oracle} for $\cM$ takes as its input a subset $E'$ of $E$ and outputs ``yes'' or ``no'' depending on whether $E'$ is independent in $\cM$. \end{definition} Since $G$ has $n$ vertices and is connected, the dimension of $S^\sigma$ is $m - n + 1$.
+Given an $m\times (m - n + 1)$ matrix $A$ that has as its columns a basis of $S^\sigma$, we can check whether a set $E'\subseteq E$ is independent follows.
+Let $A'$ be the matrix obtained from $A$ by discarding the rows corresponding to $E'$.
+If $A'$ has a non-zero vector $\v$ in its null space then $A\v$ has zeros in coordinates corresponding to edges outside of $E'$.
+Since $\v$ is non-zero and $A$ has independent columns, $A\v$ is non-zero, so, by Lemma \ref{lem:ind oracle1}, $E'$ is dependent.
+On the other hand, if $S^\sigma$ contains a non-zero vector $\w$ with support in $E'$, there is a $\v$ so that $\w = A\v$, and this $\v$ must be in the null space of $A'$.

+It now follows that, if every entry of $A$ has a number of bits polynomially bounded in $n$ and $m$, we can check independence of $E'$ in polynomial time by forming $A'$ and computing its rank with Gaussian elimination.
+This gives us a polynomial time independence oracle for the graphic matroid of $G$.

-A striking result of Seymour \cite{sey}, which builds on work of Tutte \cite{tutte} (see also \cite{bixby}) is that an independence oracle can be used to efficiently determine a graph $G$ from its matroid. \begin{theorem}[\cite{sey}] Let $\cM$ be a matroid.
-There is an algorithm that uses an independence oracle to determine whether $\cM$ is the graphic matroid of some graph $G$.
+A striking result of Seymour \cite{sey}, which builds on work of Tutte \cite{tutte} (see also \cite{bixby}) is that an independence oracle can be used to efficiently determine a graph $G$ from its matroid. \begin{theorem}[\cite{sey}] Let $\cM$ be a matroid over an ordered ground set.
+There is an algorithm that uses an independence oracle to determine whether $\cM$ is the graphic matroid of some ordered graph $G$.
 If so, the algorithm outputs some such $G$.

-If the independence oracle is polynomial time, so is the whole algorithm. \end{theorem} Since the matroid of a graph $G$ is defined on its edges, relabelling the vertices won't change the matroid.
-Hence, the best we can hope for is that Seymour's algorithm returns $G$ up to isomorphism.
-A foundational result of Whitney \cite{whitney} says that if a graph $G$ is $3$-connected, then $G$ is determined up to isomorphism by its graphic matroid.
-If $G$ is only $2$-connected, then it is determined up to ``$2$-flips'' by its graphic matroid; graphs related by $2$-flips are called ``$2$-isomorphic''. \begin{corollary} If $G$ is $3$-connected, then Seymour's algorithm outputs a graph isomorphic to $G$, given an independence oracle for the graphic matroid of $G$.
-If $G$ is $2$-connected, then Seymour's algorithm outputs a graph $2$-isomorphic to $G$. \end{corollary}
+If the independence oracle is polynomial time, so is the whole algorithm. \end{theorem} Since the matroid of an ordered graph $G$ depends only on whether each subset of edges is a cycle or not, if $G$ and $H$ are isomorphic as ordered graphs, they will have the same matroid and so Seymour's algorithm can only return an ordered graph $H$ that is isomorphic to $G$.
+A foundational result of Whitney \cite{whitney} says that if an (ordered) graph $G$ is $3$-connected, then $G$ is determined up to (ordered) graph isomorphism by its graphic matroid.

+\begin{corollary} If $G$ is $3$-connected, then Seymour's algorithm outputs an ordered graph isomorphic to $G$, given an independence oracle for the graphic matroid of $G$. \end{corollary}

 Which for our purposes, together with Lemma~\ref{lem:ind oracle1} gives us: